 Annotare is a forms-based software for annotating biomedical investigations and resulting data.
 It supports biomedical ontologies, contains standard templates for common experimental types, and includes a design wizard for creating your own forms.

-DataUp is an open source tool for metadata creation, verification of best practices for tabular data, obtaining a unique Archival Resource Key (ARK) identifier, and depositing data into the OneSHARE repository.
-These functions can be used independently of one another.
+DataUp is an open source web application for metadata creation, verification of best practices for tabular data, obtaining a unique identifier, and depositing data into the OneSHARE repository.
 Descriptive information is created and stored within your tabular data file, so there is no separate file to manage.

 ISA Creator is an open source, stand-alone application that assists with planning and describing experiments and facilitates export and import of data directly to and from some public repositories.
 Additional tools are available in the ISA-Tools software suite for parsing ISA-Tab into R data structures and for parsing PERL and Python for ISA-Tab.
 ISA-Tab is the required format for publishing data in Nature Publishing's Scientific Data journal.
 This software creates separate descriptive files for your experimental files.